-♦ The fossil hunting area can be found approximately one kilometre to the south-east of Halkyn.
-Parking can be found close to the top of the road that leads into the modern quarry on its eastern side.
+♦ The fossil hunting area can be found approximately one kilometre to the southeast of Halkyn.
+Parking is close to the top of the road leading into the modern quarry on its eastern side.

-FIND FREQUENCY: ♦♦♦ – In places many good brachiopods, corals and pieces of crinoidal limestone can be found.
-In other areas the old quarry waste is virtually barren of specimens.
+FIND FREQUENCY: ♦♦♦ – In places, many good brachiopods, corals and pieces of crinoidal limestone can be found.
+However, in other areas, the old quarry waste is virtually barren of specimens.

-CHILDREN: ♦♦♦ -The terrain here is flat in places but pock-marked in others by pits, old quarry faces and infilled shafts.
-Children should be well supervised to ensure their safety.
+CHILDREN: ♦♦♦ -The terrain here is flat in places, but pock-marked in others by pits, old quarry faces and infilled shafts.
+Children should be fully supervised to ensure their safety.

 ACCESS: ♦♦♦ – Many footpaths cover the area surrounding the modern quarry.
-The ground is covered by vegetated piles of scree and is heavily pitted in places but any reasonably fit person should be able to fossil hunt here.
+The ground is also covered by vegetated piles of scree and is heavily pitted in places, but any reasonably fit person should be able to fossil hunt here.

 TYPE: – Fossils can be found among the piles of old quarry waste and also beneath the faces of old quarries.

 Much of the land surrounding the current quarry is covered by waste piles of limestone and chert, which, although largely obscured now by soil and grass, do yield occasional fossils.
 In other areas, old quarry faces can still be seen and fossils can be observed in situ or collected from scree.
 Fossils can be picked up from virtually any waste pile in the area surrounding the modern quarry.
 However, these finds tend to be infrequent, small and weathered.
-Pieces of chert with moulds of fossils that have since dissolved away are to be found among some piles principally composed of chert, while crinoid stem pieces, brachiopods and small corals may occasionally be found among limestone waste piles.
+Pieces of chert with moulds of fossils that have since dissolved away can also be found among some piles principally composed of chert, while crinoid stem pieces, brachiopods and small corals may occasionally be found in waste piles of limestone.

-To find fossils in the area surrounding the modern quarry some exploring must be carried out.
-In places hardly anything will be collected but elsewhere fossils are abundant.
-The current, working quarry is also an impressive feature, worth taking a look at from the field boundaries.
+To find fossils in the area surrounding the modern quarry, some exploring must be carried out.
+In places, hardly anything will be collected, but elsewhere fossils are abundant.
+The current, working quarry is also an impressive feature, worth taking a look at from the field boundaries (but do not enter).

 Buildings and walls in the surrounding area also often have fossiliferous limestone blocks incorporated into their structures.
-These often present impressive coral, crinoid and brachiopod specimens, which have weathered partially free from their matrix over time.
+These present impressive coral, crinoid and brachiopod specimens, which have weathered partially free from their matrix over time.
 However, do not collect these.

-The Carboniferous Limestone Series at Halkyn is of Visean age.
-It is part of the Craven Group, This is around 330 million years old.
+The Carboniferous Limestone at Halkyn is Visean in age.
+It is part of the Craven Group, which is about 330myrs old.

-The relief of the area makes it easy to sprain an ankle.
-In some places old quarries have been cut into the ground and it is hard to see them until you reach them.
-Keep an eye out for such features.
-Do not enter the modern quarry.
+The relief of the area makes it easy to damage ankles.
+In addition, in some places, old quarries have been cut into the ground and it is hard to see them until you actually reach them.
+Keep an eye out for such features and do not enter the modern quarry.

 A map, a number of bags and newspaper in which to wrap your finds is all that is really needed at this location.
-A hammer may come in handy for breaking up larger blocks of fossiliferous limestone at the base of old quarry faces.
+A hammer and safety glasses may come in handy for breaking up larger blocks of fossiliferous limestone at the base of old quarry faces.

 Free access – many footpaths criss-cross the land surrounding the modern quarry.